m-viehl/lunar-cave/README.md

 - draw ship "wrecks" at crash sites like in RETRY

 # ✓ done
+- do not show "game over" when winning ^^
 - remove focus from difficulty selector after selection (otherwise the arrow keys control it instead of the ship)
 - some info/help text
     - keymap info